Skip to Content

 1. Place olives in pot, cover with twice the amount of water, bring to a boil, then lower heat to medium.

-2. Cook until you can easily push a fork through the olives (approximately 45 minutes to 1 hour), then drain water.
+2. Cook until you can easily push a fork through the olives (approximately 45 minutes, add a little more water if needed), then drain water.

 3. Add tomato sauce and chicken consommé powder, bring to a boil, then lower heat to medium.